nc-karan/thoughtful-eucalyptus-ea94a/content/pages/index.md

   - type: HeroSection
     elementId: ''
     colors: colors-h
-    title: Love where you work
+    title: Feel the Magic of Christmas
     subtitle: ''
     badge:
       label: This is the badge